 Sensitivity analysis around the technical provisions for TME is undertaken annually.
-The conclusions of the 2022 analysis were:
+The conclusions of the 2023 analysis were:

 - The technical provisions (excluding future premium) are most sensitive to the earned reserve levels and the loss ratios assumed in the unearned provisions.
-For example, u^{si}ng 25th and 75th percentiles from the underlying reserve distribution, rather than best estimate would change the technical provisions in the region of 7-9%. - The technical provisions (excluding future premium) are also sensitive to the discount rate used, to the extent that if discount rates returned to the levels seen before the Financial Crisis of 2007-2008, this would have an impact on the technical provisions in the region of 11%.
-It should be noted that for the higher range test (i.e., assuming no discounting credit), the impact is also a reduction to the technical provisions, which arises due to the volume of Euro denominated provisions and the negative Euro yield curve at shorter terms as at 31 December 2021. - The technical provisions (excluding future premium) are not so sensitive (less than 3%) to changes to the risk margin calculation. - The technical provisions (excluding future premium) are sensitive to expense overruns increasing the technical provisions in the region of 10%.
-This is driven by the Financial Lines and Local Marine accounts, where expenses incurred would typically be offset by commissions, which under the scenario considered would not increase to offset the impact of the expense overruns. - The technical provisions (excluding future premium) are sensitive to the future management actions of maintaining the reinsurance program, increasing the technical provisions by 10% if it weren't maintained.
+For example, using 25th and 75th percentiles from the underlying reserve distribution, rather than best estimate would change the technical provisions in the region of 8-10%. - The technical provisions (excluding future premium) are also sensitive to the discount rate used, to the extent that if discount rates returned to the levels seen before the Financial Crisis of 2007-2008, this would have an impact on the technical provisions in the region of 2%. - The technical provisions (excluding future premium) are not so sensitive (less than 2%) to changes to the risk margin calculation. - The technical provisions (excluding future premium) are sensitive to expense overruns increasing the technical provisions in the region of 10%.
+This is driven by the Financial Lines account, where expenses incurred would typically be offset by commissions, which under the scenario considered would not increase to offset the impact of the expense overruns. - The technical provisions (excluding future premium) are sensitive to the future management actions of maintaining the reinsurance program, increasing the technical provisions by 2% if it weren't maintained.
 This is driven by the Financial Lines account which is fully ceded.